vtellez1/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 Explanation: This function is recursive thus dependent on n.
 The bigger n, the more time it will run until it reaches 0.

 ## Exercise II

+Have: n-story building and plenty of eggs.

+Egg gets broken if thrown off floor f or higher, and doesn't get broken if dropped off a floor less than floor f.

+Devise a strategy to determine: the value of f such that the number of dropped + broken eggs is minimized.

+## Proposed algorithm in plain English or pseudocode:

+I would take a binary search approach.
+In order to do a binary search, your data has to be sorted but since floors in a building are sorted, I would not have to worry about sorting them first.
+I can start in the middle most floor of the building or (n/2, n being the number of floors in the building) and drop an egg.
+If the egg breaks, I can focus on the bottom half of the building.
+If it does not, I can focus on the floors above.
+This plan should minimize the number of eggs I drop and number of broken eggs.

+## AND give the runtime complexity of your solution:

+My solution is a binary search, which has a runtime complexity of O(log n).
+It increases by a constant, if n doubles the runtime increases by constant that is smaller than n.